No results for ""

 To learn more about how resources are structured within custom role policies, read Custom role concepts.

-The pattern to specify a resource looks like this:
+The syntax to specify a resource looks like this:

 The example above shows two tags separated by a comma.
 Tags are optional.
 It also shows a property-based selector.
 If you don't need to use any tags or selectors, you can omit the semicolon (;) and all content following.

-Resources can be scoped within parent resources.
-For example, metrics are scoped within a project, and feature flags are scoped within a project and environment.
+Some resources are "scoped" within specific parent resources.
+In other words, some resources require you to specify other resources in order to be correctly identified.
+For example, metrics are scoped within a given project, and feature flags are scoped within a project and environment.

-In the following example, we name all feature flags across all environments:
+The following example names all feature flags across all environments:

 In the example above, proj/*:includes all named projects in the list of results. env/*: includes all environments in the list of results. flag/*: includes all flags in the list of results.
 This example will return very broad results because of how comprehensive its permissions are.